chinapedia/wikipedia.abstract.en/Page/Multiplication.md

-Multiply_4_bags_3_marbles.svg per bag gives twelve marbles (4 × 3 = 12).]]
-Multiply_scaling.svg.
+per bag gives twelve marbles (4 × 3 = 12).]] .
 Here we see 2 being multiplied by 3 using scaling, giving 6 as a result.]]
-Multiplication_as_scaling_integers.gif Multiplication_scheme_4_by_5.jpg Multiply_field_fract.svg MULTIPLICATION (often denoted by the cross symbol "×", by the dot "⋅", by juxtaposition, or, on computers, by an asterisk "∗") is one of the four elementary mathematical operations of arithmetic, with the others being addition, subtraction and division.
+MULTIPLICATION (often denoted by the cross symbol "×", by the dot "⋅", by juxtaposition, or, on computers, by an asterisk "∗") is one of the four elementary mathematical operations of arithmetic, with the others being addition, subtraction and division.

 The multiplication of whole numbers may be thought as a repeated addition; that is, the multiplication of two numbers is equivalent to adding as many copies of one of them, the _multiplicand_, as the value of the other one, the _multiplier_.
 The multiplier can be written first and multiplicand second (though the custom can vary by culture[1]); both can be called _factors_.